chitwansharma/IIEC_DOCKER_PROJECT/README.md

    	#docker compose up
 	use command docker -compose up to complete the setup
 	# jhoomla started
-# 6. open google and type -
+# 6. Open Google and type -
 	 -localhist:80
 	   then the jhoomla webapp opens
 	# Docker container start stop